top of page

 • Provide new tools to make choices about your services and supports

-The National Core Indicator (NCI) Survey is currently underway!
+The National Core Indicator (NCI) Survey is underway!

-Reach out to your service coordinator if you have questions
+Please reach out to your service coordinator if you have questions.

 DDS Website: National Core Indicators : CA Department of Developmental Services

-Adult In-Person Survey: In-Person Survey (IPS) Domain Dashboard : CA Department of Developmental Services
+Adult In-Person Survey (IPS) Domain Dashboard : CA Department of Developmental Services

 Our Annual Purchase of Service Data Meeting Presentation is Now Available!